hashicorp/packer/website/source/docs/builders/qemu.html.markdown

 <pre class="prettyprint">
     qemu-system-x86 -m 1024m --no-acpi -netdev user,id=mynet0,hostfwd=hostip:hostport-guestip:guestport -device virtio-net,netdev=mynet0"
 </pre>

-  Note that the qemu command line allows extreme flexibility, so beware of conflicting arguments causing failures of your run.
-To see the defaults, look in the packer.log file and search for the qemu-system-x86 command.
-The arguments are all printed for review.

 * `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
 This may be relative or absolute.